-The TEST switch is located on the front of the alarm.
+The Test switch is located on the front of the alarm.
 Pressing the switch should activate the alarm horn.
-If the alarm fails to sound, refer to your Owner's Packet for information provided by the manufacturer of the combination carbon monoxide/propane alarm.
+If the alarm fails to sound, refer to your Owner's Packet for information provided by the manufacturer of the combination carbon monoxide/ propane alarm.

-Maintenance
+Maintenance:

 Vacuum the alarm cover at least once a year.
 Clean the cover by hand using a cloth dampened in clean water.
 Dry with a soft cloth.
-Do not spray the front panel of the alarm with cleaning agents or waxes.
-This action may damage the sensor, causing an alarm or cause the alarm to malfunction.
-Do not paint the face of the alarm.
+DO NOT spray the front panel of the alarm with cleaning agents or waxes.
+Doing so could damage the sensor causing an alarm or cause the alarm to malfunction.
+DO NOT paint the face of the alarm.

-Replacement
+Replacement: